 P.S.
 This post contains no affiliate links, I’m simply recommending the brands I use and love.

 I buy a lot of my ingredients online.
-It’s convenient and with a full-time job, I really don’t want to spend my weekend in long supermarket queues.
-Big Basket, Foodesto and Nature’s Basket are my first options and most of the ingredients listed here are available on one or the other website.
+It’s convenient and I really don’t want to spend my weekends in long supermarket queues.
+Big Basket, and Nature’s Basket along with Amazon, are my first options and most of the ingredients listed here are available on one or the other website.

 Update: I discovered this brand called Lucky Vitamin which seems to have tons of baking stuff and they’re now shipping to India!